garyhowarth/PrivacyEngCollabSpace/tools/de-identification/2020-Differential-Privacy-Temporal-Map-Challenge-Algorithms-and-Materials/Algorithm-Contest/README.md

 # Algorithm Contest

-These files pertain to the Algorithm Contest of the 2020 Differential Privacy Temporal Map Challenge.
+To submit code from the Differential Privacy Temporal Map Challenge, please create a pull request to add your solution in a new directory in this location.
+Thanks!
+If you have any questions contact gary.howarth@nist.gov